aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/VenusBoss.md

 - [GetRandomAvailablePlayer](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md) called with nullable.
 NOTE: This targetting scheme is broken, see the [nullable GetRandomAvailablePlayer](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#nullable-is-true) documentation for details
 - `checkingdead` set to a new HardSeedVenus coroutine call with the target player party member index just obtained as a and the hardmode value as harmode which effectively does the following:
-    - The corutine does nothing except setting `checkingdead` to null if not all of the following conditions are fufilled:
+    - The coroutine does nothing except setting `checkingdead` to null if not all of the following conditions are fufilled:
         - `hasblocked` is true (At least one Projectile call had its DoDamage call blocked)
         - The target isn't -1
         - `items[0]` is less than instance.`maxitems` (not full standard [items](../../../Enums%20and%20IDs/Items.md) inventory)